Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-solana-developers/faq.rst

     No. The ``init`` function has to be called by an account (not a smart contract) on the Concordium chain.

-.. dropdown::  Can I create a factory smart contract on Concordium?

-    No. A factory smart contract on the Ethereum chain deploys other smart contracts.
-In contrast, the ``init`` function has to be called by an account (not a smart contract) on the Concordium chain.

 .. dropdown::  Can I predict/calculate the address of the smart contract before deploying it?
-Is there something similar to the Ethereum CREATE2?

     No. Contract addresses on Concordium are represented by an index and a subindex as seen below.
     When invoking the ``init`` function, a new smart contract instance is deployed and assigned the next index number in sequential order.
     The subindex is currently not in use and is always 0.
 There are plans to give the subindex meaning in the future.

-    In contrast to Ethereum, you cannot send CCD to a contract address (or account address) before they have been deployed/initialized.
+    In contrast to Solana, you cannot send CCD to a contract address (or account address) before they have been deployed/initialized.

     .. code-block:: rust